Dhall777/pyrename/README.md

-# PythonFileRenaming
 Quick program for file renaming.
-This script saved me lots of time during college.
+Teenage disorganization at its finest.